SPIRAL: Self-Evolving Action-Conditioned Video Generation via Reflective Planning Agents: Experiments

-Fig.~\ref{fig:grpo_reward_curve} illustrates the GRPO training dynamics, reporting reward curves for \emph{action adherence} and \emph{temporal coherence} under two regimes: single-shot and multi-steps generation.
-For multi-steps, we implement a \textit{Curriculum Learning} strategy that progressively increases plan complexity, allowing the World Model to evolve from generating atomic actions to executing long-horizon procedural tasks.
-Across both settings, rewards rise steadily and converge, indicating effective policy improvement driven by critic's feedback.
+\textbf{Curriculum-Driven Training Dynamics.} Fig.~\ref{fig:grpo_reward_curve} plots the GRPO reward curves for action adherence and temporal coherence.
+Driven by a \textbf{curriculum learning} regime (Fig.~\ref{fig:grpo_reward_curve}(b)) that progressively scales plan complexity and temporal horizons, the generator transitions from executing atomic actions to mastering complex procedural tasks.
+The steady convergence validates the efficacy of our critic-driven policy optimization under increasing horizons.

-\textbf{Performance Internalization.} Fig.~\ref{fig:grpo_radar} illustrates the impact of our progressive-evolution framework.
-The \textbf{Closed-Loop Think-Act-Reflect} mechanism enables iterative progressive-refinement, while \textbf{GRPO} effectively distills this reasoning logic into the model’s intrinsic weights.
-This is particularly evident in the marked improvements in \emph{Action Completeness} and \emph{Action Smoothness}, proving that the model has natively internalized high-quality motion generation rather than relying on external inference-time guidance.
+\textbf{Agent-Driven Optimization.} By leveraging external reflective planning agents and critic-derived rewards, our self-evolving directly optimizes the generator's intrinsic weights (Fig.~\ref{fig:grpo_radar}).
+As detailed in Table~\ref{tab:grpo_stage_results}, GRPO optimization boosts action completeness (+12\%) and smoothness (+4\%) against the closed-loop baseline, proving that self-evolving translates inference-time verification and correctness into permanent model improvements.

-\textbf{Qualitative Analysis.} Fig.~\ref{fig:vis_3} presents qualitative comparisons.
-While the base model suffers from action collapse or premature termination, the GRPO-tuned model generates robust, temporally consistent videos, where actions are executed to completion with smoother transitions, leading to more faithful procedural executions.
+\textbf{Qualitative Analysis.} Fig.~\ref{fig:vis_compare_grpo} shows that the open-loop baseline suffers from incomplete motions and physical distortions, while closed-loop GRPO yields complete, temporally coherent sequences with more reliable object interactions.
+Additional qualitative results are provided in Appendix~\ref{app:qual_single_shot} and~\ref{app:qual_grpo} for comparisons.